AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 Typically, the only user the License Owner must create is the _Technical Admin_.
 The Technical Admin needs a user account with admin access to create user accounts for developers, set environment permissions, and manage all branches and environments.
 The Technical Admin can be a developer, a consultant, an [Adobe Solution Partner](https://business.adobe.com/products/magento/partners.html), or yourself.

-You can create a Technical Admin through the Project portal, from the Cloud Console, or from the command line using the `magento-cloud` CLI.
+You can create a Technical Admin through the Project portal, from the [!DNL Cloud Console], or from the command line using the `magento-cloud` CLI.

 ### User registration